-- 15.10 It is recognised that there may be specific occasions where the usual dress code would not be appropriate e.g., outdoor/adventure visits and in these circumstances guidance will be provided. - 15.11 The dress code may be relaxed on training days at the discretion of the Headteacher. - 15.12 Staff members must ensure that where provided, Personal Protective Equipment (PPE) is worn as required.
+- 16.9 It is recognised that there may be specific occasions where the usual dress code would not be appropriate e.g., outdoor/adventure visits and in these circumstances guidance will be provided. - 16.10 The dress code may be relaxed on training days at the discretion of the Headteacher.